-System integration Condition Based Monitoring license key ordering code L1X1 as factory delivery or field update via 130S0001 for drives 0-7.5 kW 130S0002 for drives 11-90 kW 130S0003 for drives > 90 kW Application monitoring Monitoring is normal generated on the actual application baseline performance, from minimum to maximum speed with default values for threshold generation.
+System integration Condition Based Monitoring license key ordering code $^\eta$ LX1X software choice in drive configurator, activated from factory, or field update via 130S0001 for drives 0-7.5 kW 130S0002 for drives 11-90 kW 130S0003 for drives > 90 kW Application monitoring Monitoring is normal generated on the actual application baseline performance, from minimum to maximum speed with default values for threshold generation.
 The CBM function can handle two baselines and it includes minimum and maximum, mean and 3 standard deviation values, as operation counts inside each of the 20 speed ranges.
 OEMs will often program the settings from the factory, based on their knowledge of correct baseline behavior in the defined application.
 The CBM function complies with relevant standards and guidelines ISO 13373 standard for Condition Monitoring and Diagnostics of Machines VDMA 24582 guideline for condition monitoring ISO 10816/20186 standards for measurement and evaluation of mechanical vibration.
 Stator winding Monitoring of the winding insulation of IM and PM motors, with the VCC+ motor control.
-This function is deselected in Flux and other motor versions.
-Load - envelope Monitoring of excessive and/or inadequate current consumption.
+This function is deselected in Flux and other motor technologies.
+Load - envelope Monitoring of excessive and/or inadequate torque consumption.
 Sensor monitoring (External sensors) 4 sensor inputs via analogue 0/4-20 mA and/or 0-10 V inputs.
 Vibration sensors are the most used sensor for early detection of problems in the application: Velocity RMS sensor monitors imbalance and eccentricity, looseness, misalignment, and mechanical resonance.
 Accelerator G-Peak sensor detects change of condition in the motor, fan and gearbox ball-bearings, as well as any lack of lubrication.
-Other sensor inputs: flow, pressure, or other sensors related to speed of the application Sensor ordering numbers Velocity RMS sensor 0-25 mm/s / 4-20 mA (134B8493) Accelerator G-Peak sensor 0-10 G / 4-20 mA (134B8492) Sensor cable 10 m with straight M12 female connector (134B8496) Option I/O modules The drive has 2 standard analogue inputs for sensors and other inputs via option modules: VLT® General Purpose I/O MCB 101 (130B1125) + 2 0-10 V input VLT® Analog I/O MCB 109 (130B1143) + 3 0-10 V input VLT® Programmable I/O MCB 115 (130B1266) + 3 0-10 V or 0/4-20 mA input System integration CBM values, warnings and alarms are available on fieldbus - see CBM programming guidelines for more information.
-Software compatibility CBM is continually optimized to provide more functionality and ease of use.
+Other sensor inputs: flow, pressure, or other sensors related to speed of the application Sensor ordering numbers Velocity RMS sensor 0-25 mm/s / 4-20 mA (134B8493) Accelerator G-Peak sensor 0-10 G / 4-20 mA (134B8492) Sensor cable 10 m with straight M16 female connector (134B8496) Option I/O modules The drive has 2 standard analogue inputs for sensors and other inputs via option modules: VLT General Purpose I/O MCB 101 (130B1125) + 2 0-10 V input VLT Analog I/O MCB 109 (130B1143) + 3 0-10 V input VLT Programmable I/O MCB 115 (130B1266) + 3 0-10 V or 0/4-20 mA input System integration CBM values, warnings and alarms are available on fieldbus - see CBM programming guidelines for more information.
+Software compatibility $^{\eta}$ CBM is continually optimized to provide more functionality and ease of use.
 We therefore recommend you update to the newest software, both for the drive and the VLT® Motion Control Tool MCT 10.
-CBM is available for VLT® HVAC Drive FC 102, VLT® Refrigeration Drive FC 103, VLT® AQUA Drive FC 202 and VLT® AutomationDrive FC 302 drives.
+CBM is available for a wide variety of drives.
+Check the range here

-1] For software update or upgrade of installed drives, please contact Danfoss Drives.
+^{1]} For software update or upgrade of installed drives, please contact Danfoss Drives.

 Any information, including, but not limited to information on selection of product, its application or use, product design, weight, dimensions, capacity or any other technical data in product manuals, catalogues descriptions, advertisements, etc. and whether made available in writing, orally, electronically, online or via download, shall be considered informative, and is only binding if and to the extent, explicit reference is made in a quotation or order confirmation.
 Danfoss cannot accept any responsibility for possible errors in catalogues, brochures, videos and other material.
 Danfoss reserves the right to alter its products without notice.
-This also applies to products ordered but not delivered provided that such alterations can be made without changes to form, fit or function of the product.
+This also applies to products to ordered but not delivered provided that such alterations can be made without changes to form, fit or function of the product.
 All trademarks in this material are property of Danfoss A/S or Danfoss group companies.
-Danfoss and the Danfoss logo are trademarks of Danfoss sA/S. All rights reserved.
+Danfoss and the Danfoss logo are trademarks of Danfoss A/S. All rights reserved.